Chinna Veedu

 Chinna Veedu (lit.
 'Small House'; colloquial meaning: "Mistress") is a 1985 Indian Tamil-language film written and directed by K. Bhagyaraj.
-The film is the debut in Tamil for lead female Kalpana, who is actress Urvashi's sister, who made her debut with K. Bhagyaraj in the 1983 film Mundhanai Mudichu.
+It marks the Tamil debut for lead actress Kalpana.
 It was released on 11 November 1985.
 The film was remade in Kannada in 1990 as Chapala Chennigaraya.

 Plot

-Set in 1983, Madanagopal is a bachelor in Coimbatore who dreams about his future wife as a dream girl who has to be beautiful from head to toe.
-But his parents arrange marriage with a girl from a rich influential family, Bhagyalakshmi.
-Madanagopal is shocked on seeing the photograph of his would-be wife as she is chubby, fat, unappealing, and not even nearer to his expectations of his dream girl according to him.
-His parents coerce him to the wedding since Madanagopal's younger sister is to be wed to Bhagya's brother on the same day.
+Set in 1983, Madanagopal is a bachelor in Coimbatore who dreams about his future wife being beautiful from head to toe.
+But his parents arrange his marriage with a girl from a rich influential family, Bhagyalakshmi.
+Madanagopal is shocked to see the photograph of his would-be wife as she is fat, unappealing, and nowhere near his expectations of his dream girl.
+His parents coerce himin to the wedding since Madanagopal's younger sister is to be wed to Bhagya's brother on the same day.
 On the day of marriage, he runs away from the marriage hall and tries to enlist as a soldier.
 Madanagopal's parents find him and convince him to marry her, as his sister marriage might be halted.
-Without will, he marries Bhagya.
+He unwillingly marries Bhagya.

 Gopal's marriage disappoints him.
 On the nuptial night, he yells at his wife about the forcible wedlock and how he cannot imagine her to be his wife who is no way suited to his personality.
 Bhagyalakshmi, though hurt deep in her heart by his body shaming, keeps quiet as an ideal wife.
-Both of them live in the same room, but do not consummate their wedding.
+Both of them live in the same room, but do not consummate their marriage.
 Gopal feels that he made a sacrifice of his life by marrying a woman like Bhagyalakshmi, and so he does not respect his in-laws' family.
 She tolerates all of his stupid acts as she loves him and also has an inferiority complex about herself.
 Her father procures Gopal a coveted job in Mysore Bank using his influence and buys him a costly scooter.

 Even after all this, Gopal does not stop dreaming about his dream girl and introduces himself as a bachelor to the women he meet.
 Chakravarthi, Bhagyalakshmi's brother, visits his sister's home and finds out about Gopal and his cheap mentality.
 He tails Gopal everywhere and informs his whereabouts to his sister.
 This angers Bhagyalakshmi and she yells at him to stay away from her husband.
 She tells Gopal to have a mistress for himself, to which Gopal pretends to be a sincere husband but he gets into dilemma on his wife's approval.
 Gopal's mother gets angry that her daughter has conceived, but Bhagyalakshmi shows no sign of pregnancy, and she taunts her a lot.
 Hence, Gopal seduces his wife, but reveals he did it for her sake as he feels pity for her.
 This hurts Bhagyalakshmi's self-respect and yells at him that she wants the love of her husband and not his pity.